abisummers/abisummers.github.io/src/content/travel/saint-paul-trois-chateaux.md

 From here, we followed google maps to get us back into the town.
 In retrospect, we should have referenced a different map too.
 The route down from here was _steep_.
 So steep that it even had metal handles in the rock for your hands and feet.

-So here's the thing, I'm not super comfortable with this type of thing, I have no depth perception so I'm always a litter nervous about this.
+So here's the thing, I'm not super comfortable with this type of thing, I have no depth perception so I'm always a little nervous about this.
 But at a certain point, I just had to commit.
 My partner was great, he helped me know where to put my feet and I was able to hold onto him when needed (which was a lot).
 I love spending time outdoors, but walking backwards down the side of the cliff makes me question if I'm really a city girl at heart.

 ### Final thoughts